Preparing for a recession

 Tracking your spending for even one month can help you identify where you’re overspending and build better — and thriftier — shopping habits.

-8. Identify areas for spending less
+8. Identify areas where you can spend less

 Once you have an understanding of your spending habits, take a look at your list of expenses and identify the nonessentials that could be eliminated or reduced to make a smaller income stretch further.